Safe Repositioning Patients in Healthcare: Techniques, Tools & Best Practice

 • Using pillows to lift or support parts of their body

-• Following a turning plan, like moving them every 2 hours
+• Following a turning plan, such as repositioning every 2 hours

-• Making small moves to spread out pressure
+• Making small adjustments to spread pressure evenly

 What Does Repositioning Include?

-• The person’s size, health, and how much they can move
+• The person’s size, health, and mobility level

-• If they can help move or not
+• Whether they can help move or not

-• What tools are available (like sliding sheets or hoists)
+• What equipment is available (such as slide sheets or hoists)

 Steps usually include:

-• Telling the person what you are going to do
+• Explaining to the person what you are going to do

 • Using equipment if needed

-• Writing down the new position and time it was done
+• Recording the new position and the time it was completed

 Positioning in medicine in the journal: Prevention of Pressure Ulcers Among People With Spinal Cord Injury: A Systematic Review